COOL-cohort/COOL-site/docs/introduction.md

 ---
 sidebar_position: 1
 id: introduction
-title: Welcome
+title: Introduction to COOL
 tags: [welcome]
 ---

-# What is cohort analysis
-A cohort is a subdivision of a user group, which refers to the group of users with common behavior characteristics in a specified time.
-Cohort analysis is a behavioral analysis method which breaks the data into several data set and conduct data analysis over the obtained groups.
-These groups are called cohorts and all the elements within the same cohort usually share common characteristics or experiences within a defined time-span.
-Unlike the traditional statistical analysis of data, in which an average value of the whole data only shows us unreal pictures, cohort analysis allows us to learn the sophisticated data patterns across the life-cycle of a user.
-By learning these behavioral patterns of time, we can adapt and tailor its service to those specific cohorts.
-Cohort analysis can be used in big data and business analytics, such as healthcare, finance, CRM (Customer Relationship Management) analytics, and fraud Detection.

-# Why do we need cohort analysis
-Cohort analysis is of great importance since it can provide the specificity of the data information and capture users' behavioral patterns which cannot be learned by traditional data analytics.
-It can help us to get correct answers easily to targeted questions by analyzing the relevant data.
-The adavantages of cohort anaglsis are listed as follows:
-- Cohort analysis can make you know how user behaviors affect your business.
-Even though you don't transform data into the corresponding business metrics, like user acquisition and retention, you can learn how users take actions in the cohort.
-- Cohort analysis allows us to identify relationships between the characteristics of a population and that population's behavior.
-For those user with missing features, cohort analysis can help to aggregate other users' features within the same cohort.

-# Introduction to COOL

-Apache COOL is an online cohort analytical processing system that supports various types of data analytics, including cube query, iceberg query and cohort query.
-The objective of COOL is to provide high performance (near real-time) analytical response for emerging data warehouse domain.
 COOL is a cohort OLAP system specialized for cohort analysis with extremely low latency, thus suitable for large-scale user behavior analysis.
+The vision of COOL is to address the inefficiency of underlying database systems processing cohort analysis (cohort queries) that is an emerging and widely-used analysis pattern in various areas.
+In COOL, cohort query processing is facilitated by specialized operators that involve only two fast scans on a sophisticated storage to achieve near real-time response.
-As the first OLAP system, which can process both cohort queries and conventional OLAP queries, COOL outperforms other systems by a wide margin in single-node setting.
-Its multi-node version can also beat other systems by one order of magnitude in terms of query latency.
-By utilising COOL, you can quickly get clear and explainable user behavioral analytical results which can be used for further downstream tasks.
-Based on the user behavior analysis, COOL can be widely applied in various areas.
+By utilizing COOL, we can quickly get clear and explainable user behavioral analytical results which can be used for further downstream tasks.

-The common applications of COOL are:

-- To be continued.
+Based on the user behavior analysis, COOL can be widely applied in various areas:
-- **Healthcare.**
+- **Healthcare Analytics**
-- **Customer Relationship Management (CRM) Analytics.**
 - **Electronic medical record analysis**
+- **Customer Relationship Management (CRM) Analytics**
 - **Retention analysis in financial area**
 - **Anomaly detection in physical system**
 - **Anti-fraud in e-commerce platform**
 - **Advertising analytics**

-## Key features of COOL
+### Key features of COOL

 1. **Easy to use.** COOL provides user-friendly API, thus allowing users to easily deploy a web app to utilize COOL on local or on cloud via docker.
 2. **Near Real-time Responses.** COOL is highly efficient, and therefore, can process cohort queries in near real-time analytical responses.